pfista/pfista-old.github.io/about.md

 ---

-Mike is a entrepreneur, computer scientist, and filmmaker living in Austin, Texas
+Mike is an entrepreneur, computer scientist, and filmmaker living in Austin, Texas